rahmantoks/MyLibrarySystem/Docs/01_RequirementSpecification.md

 * Changes made by librarians shall be saved and reflected in the user account information.

 **3. Deactivate User Accounts**
-* Administrators shall be able to deactivate user accounts, preventing users from accessing the system while retaining their account data.
+* Authorized librarians shall be able to deactivate user accounts, preventing users from accessing the system while retaining their account data.
 * Deactivated users shall not be able to log in or use system resources until their account is reactivated.

 **4. Reactivate User Accounts**
-* Administrators shall have the capability to reactivate previously deactivated user accounts, restoring their access to the system.
+* Authorized librarians shall have the capability to reactivate previously deactivated user accounts, restoring their access to the system.

 **5. Delete User Accounts**
-* Administrators shall have the authority to permanently delete user accounts from the system, including all associated data.
+* Authorized librarians  shall have the authority to permanently delete user accounts from the system, including all associated data.
 * A confirmation prompt shall appear before deletion to prevent accidental removal.

 **6. Search User Accounts**
-* Administrators shall be able to search for user accounts based on criteria such as username, email address, or user role.
+* Authorized librarians shall be able to search for user accounts based on criteria such as username, email address, or user role.
 * The system shall display a list of matching user accounts that meet the search criteria.

+### 3.1.2 Cataloging New Materials
+**ID:** FR-002
+**Title:** Cataloging New Materials
+**Description:** The system shall provide functionality for librarian to catalog new materials, including books, periodicals, and other library resources.
+This cataloging process involves entering and maintaining essential information about each item in the library's collection.

+**Cataloging New Materials Actions:**
+**1. Add New Material:**
+* Library staff shall be able to add new materials to the library's collection.
+* For each new material, the following information shall be captured:
+  * Title (mandatory)
+  * Author(s)
+  * ISBN (International Standard Book Number) or ISSN (International Standard Serial Number) for periodicals
+  * Publication date
+  * Genre or category (e.g., fiction, non-fiction, reference)
+  * Physical location in the library (e.g., shelf number)
+  * Quantity of copies available
+  * Description or summary
+  * Cover image (optional)

+**2. Edit Material Information:**
+* Library staff shall have the ability to edit and update the information associated with existing materials.
+* Any changes made to material details shall be reflected in the catalog.

+**3. Delete Material Records:**
+* Library staff with appropriate privileges shall be able to permanently remove material records from the catalog.
+* A confirmation prompt shall appear before deleting to prevent accidental removal.

+**4. Search and Retrieve Material Information:**
+* The system shall provide a search functionality that allows library staff to find materials based on various criteria, including title, author, ISBN/ISSN, genre, and publication date.
+* Search results shall display relevant material details.

+**5. Check for Duplicate Entries:**
+* When adding new materials, the system shall perform checks to identify potential duplicate entries to avoid redundancy.

+**Validation and Error Handling:**
+**1. Data Validation:**
+* The system shall validate data entered during the cataloging process to ensure accuracy and completeness.
+* Users shall be alerted to any missing or incorrect information.

+**2. Error Handling:**
+* The system shall provide clear error messages and guidance if any cataloging errors occur.
+* It shall allow users to correct errors and resubmit information.
+Access Control:

+**Access Control:**
+**1. Access Control:**
+* Only authorized library staff members with appropriate privileges shall have access to the cataloging functionality.
+* Access control measures shall be in place to protect the integrity of the catalog data.

+### 3.1.3 Inventory Management
+**ID:** FR-003
+**Title:** Inventory Management
+**Description:** The system shall provide comprehensive inventory management functionality to enable library staff to efficiently manage the library's collection of materials.
+This includes tracking, updating, and organizing the library's inventory of books, periodicals, and other resources.

+**Inventory Management Actions:**
+**1. Track Material Status:**
+* The system shall maintain the status of each material in the library's collection, indicating whether it is available for borrowing, checked out, on hold, in transit, or missing.
+* The status shall be automatically updated when materials are borrowed, returned, or transferred between library branches.

+**2. Check In/Out Materials:**
+* Library staff shall have the ability to check materials in and out on behalf of library patrons.
+* Patrons shall also be able to self-check materials in and out using a self-service kiosk or online portal.

+**3. Reserve and Hold Materials:**
+* Library patrons shall be able to place holds or reservations on materials that are currently checked out.
+* The system shall notify patrons when the reserved materials become available for pick-up.

+**4. Renew Materials:**
+* Patrons shall have the option to renew materials they have borrowed, provided that the materials are not on hold for another patron.
+* Renewal requests shall be subject to renewal limits and overdue fines, if applicable.

+**5. Calculate Late Fees:**
+* The system shall calculate and apply late fees or fines for overdue materials based on defined library policies.
+* Patrons shall be notified of accrued fines and be provided with a mechanism to pay them.

+**Inventory Tracking:**
+**1. Inventory Updates:**
+* The system shall automatically update the inventory count when materials are added, checked out, returned, or removed from the collection.
+* Manual adjustments shall also be possible for correcting discrepancies.

+**2. Material Location Tracking:**
+* The system shall keep track of the physical location of each material within the library, including shelf numbers and sections.

+**Reservation and Requests:**
+**1. Handling Reservations and Requests:**
+* The system shall manage reservations and requests for materials efficiently, ensuring fair allocation when multiple patrons request the same item.
+* Priority for reservations shall be based on a predefined order, such as first come, first served.

+**Notifications and Alerts:**
+**1. Notifications:**
+* The system shall send notifications and alerts to library staff and patrons for various events, such as due date reminders, hold availability, and overdue notices.

+**Access Control:**
+**1. Access Control**
+* Only authorized library staff members shall have access to perform inventory management actions.
+* Access control measures shall be in place to protect the integrity of the inventory data.

+### 3.1.4 Functional Requirements
+**ID:**
+**Title:**
+**Description:**
+**Actions**
+**Access Control**

 ## 3.2 Non-Functional Requirements